hoangthangta/ThangKAN/README.md

 * https://github.com/KindXiaoming/pykan

 # Contact
-If you have any questions, please contact tahoangthang@gmail.com
+If you have any questions, please contact: tahoangthang@gmail.com